Tejasvi Surya: Parliamentary record

+Bengaluru's civic issues

-In October 2019, Surya expressed his concern over the short term for the city's Mayor.
-He urged the Chief Minister of Karnataka to draft and pass an exclusive legislation for Bangalore, the Nava Bengaluru Act, to replace the Karnataka Municipalities Act, 1975.
+In October 2019, Surya expressed his concern over the short term of the city's Mayor.
+He urged the Chief Minister of Karnataka to draft and pass a bespoke legislation for Bangalore, the Nava Bengaluru Act, to replace the Karnataka Municipalities Act, 1975.
 On the problem of garbage in Bangalore, Surya responded that he could only bring it to the notice of the authorities and suggested to admonish them.
 He then claimed he lacked any authority to solve the problem.
 This response received mixed criticism from the public.

+Surya also runs the NaMo Vidya Nidhi Scheme independent of the government.
+In 2023, it was reported that over 1000 benefitted from the scheme that aids underprivileged children's access to quality education.

+Healthcare and COVID-19 response

 During the COVID-19 pandemic in India, Surya launched a Bangalore South coronavirus task force, which included free home delivery of essential goods, emergency medical assistance, and mobile COVID-19 testing kiosks.

-Political Position
+He revamped 4 hospitals through MP Local Area Development Scheme (MPLADS) funds, adding over 350 ICU beds at a time of severe shortage and facilitating the purchase of 2 mobile healthcare units.

+During his first term in Parliament, Surya ensured that under PM Modi's Ayushman Bharat Mission, 1.5 lakh free treatments worth approximately ₹431 crore were offered to residents of Bengaluru South constituency — accounting for over half of the total beneficiaries in the city.
+In the same time, the number of Jan Aushadhi Kendras in Bengaluru were increased from 14 to over 120 — the highest in any Parliamentary constituency in India.

+On 7 March 2023, Union Health Minister Dr. Mansukh Mandaviya inaugurated the NaMo Free Dialysis Centre in Bengaluru South that was set up by Surya under MPLADS.

+Surya's office also runs the NaMo Arogya Nidhi Scheme independent of the government, through which he has provided over ₹1.2 crore worth free prescription medicines to 1000 underprivileged senior citizens during his term.